CU-BDA-2022/LabResources/PythonForBDA.md

 The many components comprising Anaconda may be installed in two different ways:

-* Installing Anaconda directly, which will give you a large default Python installation immediately accessible on the command line.
+* Installing Anaconda directly, which will give you a large default Python installation immediately accessible on the command line, and the `conda` package manager.
 This is a good choice for users who plan to work with Python on a single project.

 * Installing **Miniconda**, a streamlined version that provides immediate access only to a basic Python distribution, and the `conda` package manager.
 This is a good choice for users who plan to create one or more **coda environments** that isolate a collection of Python packages for use on a particular project (or set of related projects, e.g., your course assignments).
 This is the approach we recommend.